-Written Records – The Dean of Students Office maintains any records of conduct actions, including written reports and electronic or paper copies of letters, as well as academic honesty sanctions that are forwarded from the Office of Academic Affairs.
-Student conduct records are also maintained by the Coordinator of Student Conduct.
+Written Records – The Dean of Students Office maintains records of conduct actions, including written reports and electronic or paper copies of letters, as well as academic honesty sanctions that are forwarded from the Office of Academic Affairs.
+Student conduct records are also maintained in the Student Conduct Office.
 These confidential records cannot be removed and are accessible only in accordance with the Family Educational Rights and Privacy Act (FERPA).

-Audio Recordings – Normally, hearings are recorded.
-The audio recordings are the property of the College and may not be duplicated without the permission of the Coordinator of Student Conduct or a designee.
-Students who may be preparing an appeal can request to review the recordings.
-Unless otherwise authorized by the Vice President for Student Affairs and/or ordered by a court of law, the review of the audio recording of the conduct hearings shall be limited to those involved in the case, their advisors, the Hearing Officers or Hearing Board members, the Coordinator of Student Conduct, Appeal Officers, and the Vice President.
-Hearings granted in conjunction with an appeal shall not be recorded except in extraordinary cases when authorized by the Coordinator of Student Conduct.
+Audio Recordings – All cases that are referred to a Hearing Board are recorded.
+The audio recordings are the property of the College and may not be duplicated without the permission of the Director of Student Conduct or a designee.
+Students are not permitted to make their own recordings of hearings.
+Students who may be preparing an appeal can request to review the official recording.
+Unless otherwise authorized by the Vice President for Student Affairs and/or ordered by a court of law, the review of the audio recording of the conduct hearings shall be limited to those involved in the case, their advisors, the Hearing Officer or Hearing Board members, the Coordinator of Student Conduct, Appeal Officer, and the Vice President.
 Deliberations of the Hearing Board shall not be recorded.
-All audio recordings of College conduct hearings shall be destroyed after the deadline for filing an appeal has passed or the appeal has been decided.
+All audio recordings of College conduct hearings shall be destroyed 30 days after the deadline for filing an appeal has passed or the appeal has been decided.

 Information regarding policy violations may also be released to the extent otherwise required by law.